Kanchan601/Vrinda-Store-Sales-Dashboard/README.md

 ### INTRODUCTION:
 Developed an interactive Excel dashboard for Vrinda Store to monitor sales trends, product performance, and monthly revenue.
- Utilized tools like: #
+ Utilized tools like:
- •Pivot tables
+ - Pivot tables
-•Slicers
+- Slicers
-•Conditional formatting, and formulas to create a visually intuitive and data-driven report.
+- Conditional formatting, and formulas to create a visually intuitive and data-driven report.

 ### OBJECTIVE:
 Vrinda Store wants to analyze annual sales of their store for 2024.
 So that ,they can understand their customers behaviour and grow up sales in 2025